Top trading houses speak at commodities conference

 "The longer the war goes on, the greater the chance of an economic recession."

-"If the Russian oil dislocation extends to 2-3 million barrel per day mark, it will be difficult to cope ... we expect higher prices and that will crimp demand and we expect more stock releases."
+"If the Russian oil dislocation extends to the 2-3 million barrel per day mark, it will be difficult to cope ...
+We expect higher prices and that will crimp demand and we expect more stock releases."

 "We're seeing some demand destruction already."